Monument Tube, Fish Street Hill exit | Map

 Short description: Forging, Breaking & Burying the Chains.
 The stuff of this Tour du Jour.

-In the Summer 2017 London Walks programme the Slavery & the City walk takes place at 10.45 am on Sunday, October 1.
+The Slavery & the City walk takes place at 10.45 am on Sunday, June 23.
 Meet Isobel just outside the Fish Street Hill exit of Monument Tube.

 "by far the most impressive series of walks that I have ever encountered are those offered by London Walks" Travel and Enjoy

 "Without a doubt the best walking tour company currently operating in London" Stardust

 "Although London lost its pre-eminence as a slave trading port to Liverpool, dealing in slaves and in the products of slave labour remained one of the chief sources of wealth for London's mercantile elite.
 The credit with which West Indies planters bought their slaves came from London banking houses, including Barclays and Barings, and from the Bank of England itself.
 Many Bank of England directors, deputy governors and governors had slave and sugar interests, and together with the London-based plantation owners and the West Indies merchants and political agents, they constituted a formidable force in London and national politics.
 They had no chartered company to represent their interests, but at first met informally in the Jamaica Coffee House in St Michael's Alley, near the Royal Exchange....the West India interest was able to exert remarkable influence over British commercial and foreign policy, taking a leading part in the campaign to force Walpole into a Spanish war in 1739, helping to shape the Peace of Paris in 1763, and forcing the City to accept the construction of the West India Docks in the 1790s....
 But the West India interest's last great battle, to save the slave trade from abolition, ended in defeat in 1807."